rec/safer/README.rst

 FUNCTIONS
 ---------

-ARGUMENTS

-  make_parents:
-    If true, create the parent directory of the file if it doesn't exist

-  delete_failures:
-    If true, the temporary file is deleted if there is an exception

-The remaining arguments are the same as for built-in ``open()``.

 ``safer.open(name, mode='r', buffering=-1, encoding=None, errors=None, newline=None, closefd=True, opener=None, make_parents=False, delete_failures=True)``

     A drop-in replacement for ``open()`` which returns a stream which only